ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 8. Generates a simple composite match score by summing up the match scores of the first and second fingerprint
 9. The actor retrieves the composite finger threshold configured which is acceptable for a match
 10. The actor validates if the composite match score is equal to greater than the composite finger threshold
-11. The system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err
+11. Constructs the authentication response based on validation results

 1. Integrates the response with the static token generated for the authentication request.
 Refer to features related to generate a [**Static Token**]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).
 1. The system proceeds to send “Notification SMS” and Notification E-mail.
 Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).